 Differences in Construction

-The main difference between the Merrell Wilderness and the Danner Mountain Light is their different approach to each boot’s respective boot construction.
+The main difference between the Merrell Wilderness and the Danner Mountain Light is their different approach to boot construction.
 The Merrell Wilderness uses what’s called Norwegian welt.
-Norwegian welt construction is when the leather upper is turned outward to sit on top of the outsole.
+Norwegian welt construction is when the leather upper is turned outward to sit on top of the sole.
 What you get is an exposed stitch construction that looks rugged and has better waterproof protection than a regular welted shoe.

 The Danner Mountain Light on the other hand features a stitchdown construction which is a bit different to the Norwegian welt described above.
 In stitch down construction, a row of stitching goes through the upper and the outsole.
 Much like the Wilderness’ Norwegian construction, you’ll notice that Danner features an exposed stitching that gives it it’s robust heavy duty look.

 The great thing about the construction in both the Merrell Wilderness and Danner Mountain Light is that they are both repairable.
-Danner prides itself in offering a redrafting service for many of their boots making it possible to send in a pair of Danner Mountain Light’s in for repair.
-One gripe we have with the Merrell Wilderness is that the brand does not offer such a simple in-house repair program like Danner.
+Danner prides itself in offering a recrafting service for many of their boots making it possible to send in a pair of Danner Mountain Light’s in for repair.
+One con with the Merrell Wilderness is that the brand does not offer such a simple in-house repair program like Danner.
 But because of the nature of it’s construction, you can find an independent cobbler that can work with Norwegian welts for a resole if needed.

 But are they waterproof?